Japanese Dedekind domains are excellent: Japanese, Nagata, (quasi-)excellent and -rings

 \section{Japanese, Nagata, (quasi-)excellent and $G$-rings}

-In this section we recall the definition of several fundamental rings in commutative algebra.
-We will also introduce some of their properties and relationships among them.
-Our references are Matsumura \cite{matsumura:ca80}, and EGA IV \cite{ega4:20,ega4:24}.
+In this section we recall the definition of several fundamental rings in Introduction and their relations.
+Our references are Matsumura \cite{matsumura:ca80}, and EGA IV \cite{ega4:20,ega4:24}, also cf.~\cite[Section 2]{yu:mo}.
 All rings and algebras in this section are commutative with identity.